AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 #### Making Our Lives Easier with a Custom Snippet

 Of course, all of that may still seem like a lot of work...
-Which is ironic because while we're trying to make things easier for the user, we're making things harder for ourselves!
+Which is unfortunate—because while we're trying to make things easier for the user, we're making things harder for ourselves!

 If you're using VS Code, you can set up a really handy snippet to save yourself time.
 If you're using another editor, such as Sublime Text or Atom, there's a [site that generates snippets for those, too](https://snippet-generator.app/).